FungGor/Encode/README.md

 # Encode
-This Software Encodes a group of sensors' data into Hexadecimal Format
+This Software Encodes a group of sensors' data into Hexadecimal Format with ASCII characters.